FRC-1721/marketing-material/docs/uniforms/roles.rst

 .. chevron::
    :chevrons: ["none", "none", "red", "none", "none"]

-   Pitcrew members are selected by the pitcrew chief, they bear at least this single red bar and during competition are expected to be in the pits carrying out repairs, upgrades and work.
+   Pitcrew members are selected by the captain [1]_, they bear at least this single red bar and during competition are expected to be in the pits carrying out repairs, upgrades and work.

 .. chevron::